Pochette (musical instrument)

 The pochette is a small stringed instrument of the bowed variety.
-It is essentially a very small violin-like wood instrument designed to fit in a pocket, hence its common name, the "pochette" (French for small pocket).
+It is a small violin-like instrument designed to fit in a pocket, hence the name "pochette" (French for small pocket).

-Also known as a pocket fiddle it was developed to be used by dance masters in royal courts and other places of nobility, and by street musicians, from about the 15th century until around the 19th century, with it being especially popular in the 1800s.
-In the past the rebec was used in a similar way.
+Also known as a pocket fiddle, it was designed to be used by dance masters in royal courts and noble households, and by street musicians, from about the 15th century until around the 19th century, becoming especially popular in the 1800s.
+Prior, the rebec was used in a similar way, and some modern pochettes descend from the rebec instead of the violin family.

-A common misconception is that pochettes were intended for children.
-They were actually conceived for adults; their small size allowed them to be used where the larger violins were too cumbersome to carry, or too expensive to own.
+A common misconception is that pochettes were intended for children, when in fact they were conceived for adults; their small size allowed them to be used where the larger violins were too cumbersome to carry, or too expensive to own.
 The instrument's body is very small, but its fingerboard is long relative to the instrument's overall size, to preserve as much of the instrument's melodic range as possible.
-Pochettes come in many shapes, with the narrow boat shaped ones called "sardinos" being one of the most common, along with the pear-shaped type.
-A pochette shaped like a violin is called a "kit violin".
+Pochettes come in many shapes, with the narrow boat-shaped ones called "sardinos" being one of the most common, along with the pear-shaped type.
+A pochette shaped like a violin is called a "kit violin" or just "kit".

 Etymology

 Trichet is said to have described the pochette's leather carrying case as a poche.
 Similarly, Mersenne wrote that it was common practice among pochette players (such as traveling minstrels or dance teachers) to carry the instrument in a pocket.
 The word "kit" possibly arose from an abbreviation of the word "pocket" to "-cket" and subsequently "kit"; alternatively, it may be a corruption of "cittern" (κιθάρα).
 The word "Kit" is believed to have first been used in the first quarter of the 16th century England where it was mentioned in Interlude of the Four Elements, c.
 1517.
-It is possible that the word "kit" originally referred to a small rebec, which was used in the same manner at the time in England, but came to belong to the violin shaped pochettes later on as it replaced the rebec.
+It is possible that the word "kit" originally referred to a small rebec, which was used in the same manner at the time in England, but came to belong to the violin-shaped pochettes later on as it replaced the rebec.

 History

-Many fiddlers in the eighteenth century used pochettes because of their portability.
+Many fiddlers in the 18th century used pochettes because of their portability.
 The pochette or pocket fiddle was used by dance masters not only during dances, but when teaching as well.

-The great luthier Antonio Stradivari is known to have made a few pochettes in his career, two are known to have survived to modern times, one possibly in bad shape, and the other on display at the Conservatoire de Paris Museum.
+The great luthier Antonio Stradivari is known to have made a few pochettes in his career; two are known to have survived to modern times, one possibly in bad shape, and the other on display at the Conservatoire de Paris Museum.